-To realise and demonstrate near-field techniques to measure deep sub-wavelength gratings down to the regime $<< \lambda/10$
+Objective 3.
+To realise and demonstrate near-field techniques to measure deep sub-wavelength gratings down to the regime $\ll \lambda/10$ which allow accurate and traceable optical procedures to characterise nanostructured optical components and to measure effective optical material parameters.
+In addition to link such near-field methods to far-field optical methods of specific applied interest.

-First calculations of the near field of a grating SIL (Solid Immersion Lens) or photonic nanojet lens system were performed together with the realisation of a program for calculating the photonic nanojet field after a ball lens using Mie theory.
-The project's numerical simulations were subsequently extended to circularly polarised light.
-Additionally, a numerical method for the substantial control of the position of a photonic nanojet was developed and successfully tested.
-The method currently works in the 2D setting was also successfully generalised to 3D settings.
+Partners DFM, DTU, NPL, PTB and SwanU achieved significant progress in developing near field techniques.
+This included numerical simulations (calculations) of the near field of a grating SIL (Solid Immersion Lens) or photonic nanojet lens system performed alongside the development of a program for calculating the photonic nanojet (PNJ) field with a ball lens using Mie theory.
+The numerical simulations were then extended to circularly polarised light.
+Subsequently the developed near field numerical simulations was used to investigate the polarisation properties of photonic nanojet(s).